paulavishek/TaskFlow/README.md

 ## 🚀 Why TaskFlow is Different

 TaskFlow isn't just another project management tool - it's your **Gemini-powered productivity partner** that understands your workflow and helps optimize it automatically.
-Powered by Google's advanced Gemini 1.5 Flash model, TaskFlow provides genuine AI intelligence that learns from your project details to deliver human-like recommendations and automation.
+Powered by Google's advanced Gemini 2.5 Flash Lite model, TaskFlow provides genuine AI intelligence that learns from your project details to deliver human-like recommendations and automation.

 ### ✨ Features at a Glance